AlbeTorres/AlbeTorres/README.md

 👋 Hello there!
-I'm Alberto Torres, a passionate fullstack web developer based in Miami.
+I'm Alberto Torres, a passionate fullstack developer based in Miami.
 With over three years of experience, I specialize in JavaScript, React.js, HTML, CSS, Node.js, Tailwind CSS, MongoDB, and PostgreSQL.

 🚀 My journey includes collaborating with startups, contributing to the development of a Cuban marketplace, and creating a platform connecting businesses and freelancers.
 I excel in Git, GitHub, agile methodologies like Scrum, and Jira for project management.